pagopa/github-self-hosted-runner-azure/README.md

   * the sha of the `actions-runner-linux-x64` version these two info must be inserted in the Dockerfile respectively in the variable: `ENV_GITHUB_RUNNER_VERSION` and `ENV_GITHUB_RUNNER_VERSION_SHA`

 * run a local build

+* Push your code and be sure that the action `beta-docker-branch` runs correctly